Multiscale-Biological-Modeling-Course/Multiscale-Biological-Modeling-Course.github.io/_pages/prologue/gray-scott.md

 ## Adding reactions and completing the Gray-Scott model

-Now that we have established a cellular automaton for coarse-grained particle diffusion, we will implement the  three reactions from the [previous lesson]() within the cellular automaton.
+Now that we have established a cellular automaton for coarse-grained particle diffusion, we will add to it the three reactions that we introduced in the [previous lesson](reaction-diffusion), which are reproduced below.

 1. A "feed" reaction in which new *A* particles are fed into the system at a constant rate.
 2. A "death" reaction in which *B* particles are removed from the system at a rate proportional to their current concentration.